What is the GED® test?

 A transcript of test scores is available to individuals who have earned a GED credential by successfully sitting for and passing the GED Exam in the District of Columbia.
 The test scores of individual candidates are confidential information.
 An examinee must request in writing that an official score report or verification be sent to a specific institution, employer, or other organization.
 Written requests must include the candidate's signature.

-- Finish the GED
+- GED Regulations

 - OSSE Guide to Adult Education Services